 Still unsure if becoming an art therapist is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become an art therapist or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Those interested in becoming an art therapist must first hold a Bachelor's Degree in Art Therapy, then apply to a master's degree program (established by the American Art Therapy Association).

 Students must submit a portfolio of their artwork in order to be admitted to an art therapy degree program (these programs are typically two years in duration).
 Individuals also have the option of earning a master's degree in mental health counseling with a concentration in art therapy.